donutrj/heartbreaker/content/Classes (Old)/Fighters.md

 4. Subclass Feature
 5. Second Attack
 ## In the Zone
 The fighter is at home in the thick of it.
-The fighter gains an [[Rolling Dice#Advantage|advantage]] to all attacks.
+The fighter gains [[Rolling Dice#Advantage|advantage]] to all attack rolls.
 ## Second Attack
 When the fighter attacks, they may perform a second attack against the same target.
 ## Fighting Styles